-Spanning seven decades, this memoir is an account of the life of Herant Katchadourian on three continents: The Middle East, Europe, and the United States.
-While the memoir is highly distinctive, the issues the author focuses on have many features that are common with other people’s lives, such as the role of chance and the reconstruction of past events in the light of the present.
+This memoir is the account of the life of Herant Katchadourian, spanning seven decades lived on three continents: The Middle East, Europe and the United States.
+Katchadourian’s memoir is highly distinctive, but the issues he focuses on have many features that are common with other people’s lives, such as the role of chance and the reconstruction of past events in the light of the present.
 These issues are presented in a way that readers can learn and benefit from it.
 This book is the account of a fascinating life that is not only interesting to read but instructive by placing the various stages and facets of life in their historical and cultural contexts such as the history and culture of the Middle East, which are important but not well known.

 1 The Legacy of Alexander